Xiddler/Clueless/clueless-webapp/README.md

 # clueless-webapp

+2020-06-09
+Finally am able to SSH into the remote server.
+Much, much easier to work on stuff now.
+Uploaded game 4 : Constraint is: Key letter in first position and word contains 'as'

 2020-06-05
 I got the clueless webapp working on donaghmccarthy.ie today.
 Yipee.
 I pushed the working repo from the remote server to github.com.